Anay Pandya

 Rails security has always been a core framework value.
 The Rails team ships protections for SQL injection, XSS, CSRF, and session hijacking out of the box.
 But 'out of the box' is only safe if you know what you have — and what you can accidentally turn off.

-Start with a live scan of your deployed application at ZeriFlow — 80+ checks including headers, TLS, and exposed files, free and instant.
+Start with a live scan of your deployed application at ZeriFlow — 80+ checks including headers, SSL checker, and exposed files, free and instant.

 1. CSRF Protection in Rails